petejos80/js-concepts/README.md

 // 1
 ```

-To fix this issue, we can use a callback function.
-Callbacks are a way to make sure certain code doesn’t execute until other code has finished execution:
+To fix this issue, we can use a callback to make sure the code doesn’t execute until the previous function has finished executing:

 function first(){
   // Simulate a code delay